kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/builtins/_index.md

   flag in `helm template` command.
 - `helmBin`: [Optional] Path to helm binary.
 Default is `helm`.
 - `helmHome`: [Optional] Path to helm home directory.
-- `extraArgs`: [Optional] A list of additional argumetns that will be passed into helm template command.
+- `extraArgs`: [Optional] A list of additional arguments that will be passed into helm template command.

 ```